alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-sre.md

 The core properties for the new SRE environment must be present in the `environment_configs/core` folder.

 > :pencil: You should decide on an `<SRE ID>` at this point.
-This should be 7 characters or fewer and (ideally) all lowercase.
+This should be 7 characters or fewer.

 The following core SRE properties must be defined in a JSON file named `sre_<SRE ID>_core_config.json` .